Vladr-mir/ruby_chess/README.md

 # Ruby Chess

-This project is an implementation of the chess game in the ruby languaje. to play the game run the command: `ruby lib/main.rb`.
+This project is an implementation of the chess game in the ruby languaje. to play the game run the command: `ruby main.rb`.

 ## Movement rules